ai4immuno/ai4immuno.github.io/lectures/module09.md

 ![Adobe Firefly Interface](/assets/images/09-adobe-firefly-output.png)

-* Over 150 Generative Art Tools
+## Over 150 Generative Art Tools
-The OpenTools website has curated a [list of over 150 generative art tools](https://opentools.ai/category/generative-art) which are currently available.
+<br>The OpenTools website has curated a [list of over 150 generative art tools](https://opentools.ai/category/generative-art) which are currently available.
 Each may have different pricing models or availability.

-## Famous AI Artists
+## AI Artists and Creators
-Countless artists have been creating generative AI art for years before the release of widely available software to the public.
+<br>Countless artists have been creating generative AI art for years before the release of widely available software to the public.
 Artworks made with AI have reached one of the highest levels of exhibition in the art world, New York's Museum of Modern Art.

 * Refik Adnadol
 * Memo Akten